Iyadh1000/Iyadh1000/README.md

 - 👋 Hi, I’m @Iyadh1000
 - 👀 I’m interested in ALL IT PROBLEMS
 - 🌱 I’m currently learning DEVLOP
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on INVEST / LEADER / WORKING HARD
 - 📫 How to reach me ...

 <!---